cenidetiot/ngsi-js-library/README.md

 ## Introduction

-The NGSI library for JavaScript is a software tool with the aim of transforming JSON entities to NGSI data models, which can be manipulated or operated by the FIWARE Orion Context Broker.
-This library can be implemented in  applications through RESTFul web services or backend, with the NodeJS execution environment.
+The NGSI library for JavaScript environment is a software tool with the aim of transforming JSON entities to NGSI data models, which can be manipulated or operated by the FIWARE Orion Context Broker.
+This library can be implemented in  applications through Node.js execution environment, such as RESTFul web services or backend.

 The NGSI JavaScript Library is composed of two npm modules:

 ### NGSI-parser module